About Fresh Jots

 How it's priced

 Free: 10 notes total, no card, no trial clock.
-Paid: $19 / year for up to 1,000 notes.
-The Dev tiers raise the caps further and add a REST API for scripts.
+Personal: $24 / year for up to 1,000 notes.
+The Dev tier raises the caps further and adds a REST API, dead-man's-switch alerts, and outbound webhooks; the Team tier adds shared notes and an audit log for two-person ops teams.
 Cancel any time — your notes stay yours.
 Full breakdown on the pricing page.

 Who runs it